-What is drug trafficking?
+What is drug trafficking according to UK law?

-The National Crime Agency (NCA) states that drug trafficking to the UK costs an estimated £10.7 billion per year and that the use of illegal drugs, particularly Class A, impacts on the social and economic well-being of the country.
+The National Crime Agency (NCA) states that drug trafficking to the UK costs an estimated £10.7 billion per year and that the use of illegal drugs – particularly Class A drugs – impacts considerably on the social and economic well-being of the country.

-In an effort to detect, control and limit the supply and distribution of controlled drugs extensive surveillance tactics are often used, with the Police or NCA often undertaking lengthy undercover operations, some of which can last for months or years.
+In an effort to detect, control and limit the supply and distribution of controlled drugs, extensive and complex surveillance tactics are often used, with the police or NCA often undertaking lengthy undercover operations, some of which can last for months or years.

 What is possession with intent to distribute?

-To be charged with possession with intent to supply you must be caught in possession of a ‘controlled’ drug with evidence of intention of passing the controlled substance to someone else who has no legal right to possess it.
+To be charged with possession with intent to supply drugs you must be found to be in possession of a controlled drug with evidence to show the intention to pass the controlled substance to someone else who has no legal right to possess it.

-If you are caught in possession of a small amount of a ‘controlled’ drug and charged with intent to supply, you may plead guilty to the charge of possession but not guilty to supply on the grounds that the drugs seized were for personal use only.
+If you are caught in possession of a small amount of a controlled drug and charged with intent to supply, you may plead guilty to the charge of possession but not guilty to supply on the grounds that the drugs seized were for personal use only.

 If an intention to supply cannot be proved by direct evidence in the form of admissions or witness testimony, the prosecution will attempt to prove guilt for intent to distribute based on inference or circumstantial evidence, including:

 Distribution of drugs is not limited to dealing or selling drugs for profit—the issue of financial gain is primarily relevant for the purposes of establishing the scale and background to the supply chain and for sentencing.

-Lawtons have extensive experience of dealing with serious drug supply and importation cases that have been brought by the NCA (formerly known as the Serious and Organised Crime Agency) or some of the specialist Regional Police teams.
-We can instruct some of the leading barristers and experts in the preparation of our client’s cases.
+At Lawtons we have extensive experience of dealing with serious drug supply and importation cases that have been brought by the NCA (formerly known as the Serious and Organised Crime Agency), plus some of the specialist regional police teams.